WordPress/gutenberg/docs/reference-guides/block-api/block-supports.md

     -   `padding`: type `boolean` or `array`, default value `false`
     -   `blockGap`: type `boolean` or `array`, default value `false`

 This value signals that a block supports some of the CSS style properties related to spacing.
-When it does, the block editor will show UI controls for the user to set their values, if [the theme declares support](/docs/how-to-guides/themes/theme-support.md#cover-block-padding).
+When it does, the block editor will show UI controls for the user to set their values if [the theme declares support](/docs/how-to-guides/themes/theme-support.md#cover-block-padding).

 ```js
 supports: {